Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Results and Discussion

 \subsection{Performance Measurements}

 The performance evaluation of arrival time predicted by the model can be done using different measures, including Mean Absolute Percentage Error (MAPE), Mean Square Error (MSE), and Root Mean Square Error (RMSE).
-In this work, the accuracy of the model is evaluated via RMSE, showing the difference between the predicted trip time and the actual trip time in seconds.
-Since RMSE has the same unit as the prediction value, it can provide a better basis for comparison.
-RMSE can be represented as the following equation where $t_{act}$ is the actual bus trip time and $t_{pred}$ stands for the predicted bus trip time based on the proposed model, and n is the sample size for prediction.
+In this study, we assess the model's accuracy using RMSE, which quantifies the difference between predicted trip times and actual trip times in seconds.
+RMSE is a widely used metric in the field of bus arrival time analysis, facilitating comparisons with other models.
+Furthermore, RMSE shares the same unit as the predicted values (seconds), simplifying the interpretation of errors in terms of time.

+RMSE can be represented as the following equation where $t_{act}$ is the actual bus trip time, (Tr in Equation \ref{eqn}), $t_{pred}$ stands for the predicted bus trip time based on the proposed model, and n is the sample size for prediction.
 Lower RMSE represents better performance in prediction.